cbaatz/purescript-intro/README.md

 ease-of-use, runtime performance, and implementation cost.
 PureScript borrows trade-offs from Haskell:

-- Safety and expressivity over requiring a non-trivial compiler.
+- Safety and expressivity over having a simple compiler.
 - Ease-of-use (ease-of-reasoning) over ease-of-learning.

-Frankly, PureScript tries to be Haskell, but with one important exception:
+Frankly, PureScript tries to be Haskell, but with an important exception:

 > PureScript uses JavaScript runtime semantics: single-threaded, strict
 > evaluation, and JavaScript data primitives (Number, String, and objects).